Installation¶

 Please refer to the configuration documentation for more details.

-Before you can use Auditize, you need to create a superadmin user.
+In order to login on Auditize, you need to create a superadmin user.
 You can do this by running the following command:

 Where: